Be Energy : Solutions Batteries Plus

 Let’s take a concrete example to illustrate this:

-As a bonus, this approach avoids the burial of approximately 300 to 500 kg of lead and sulfuric acid, which is a significant gesture for the planet.
+As a bonus, this approach avoids the burial of approximately 1000 kg of lead and sulfuric acid, which is a significant gesture for the planet (3 tons less CO2 emissions).

 Which factors affect the price of a regeneration?